- by escapesanddiaries

 13. Magnificient architectures – Germany has a long and rich architectural history.
 That’s pretty evident in its world-class castles, including the Neuschwanstein castle, an excellent inspiration for Disney’s Cinderella castle.
 Moreover, Berlin, the capital city of Germany, is a treasure sphere for architecture lovers.
 Actually, anywhere you go, you’ll find fascinating and incredible architecture in Germany.
 This is why I never miss this one out to consider my twenty-four reasons to love living in Germany.

-14. Pretty towns and villages – More than fantastic, hip, and crowded German cities, Germany is overflowing with pretty picturesque cities that seemed straight out of a storybook.
+14. Pretty towns, villages and castles– More than fantastic, hip, and crowded German cities, Germany is overflowing with pretty picturesque cities that seemed straight out of a storybook.
 One of them I liked so much was Eltville, 1.5 hours away from the big city of Frankfurt.
 I was so delighted to visit the town while my husband and I looked for a place to sleep overnight.
 And voila, it didn’t disappoint!
 And don’t forget the vibrant cities like Munich.

 15. Easy Travel access to other neighboring countries – My husband drove us to the north of Italy during my first weeks in Germany.
 He said he wanted me to be familiar and see a new perspective and fresh culture about some European countries.
 A few hours later, we arrived without any border control.
 Germany is in the heart of Europe, making it easier and accessible to its neighboring countries.
 It has also become our habit to visit several neighboring countries without high restrictions, except when the pandemic hit the world.